gameoflord012/ANTs1/Readme.md

 ## Avoid Disinformation
 1. Avoid leaving false clues that obscure the meaning of code:
-   - _Do not refer to a grouping of accounts as an `accountList` unless it’s actually a `List`.
+   > Do not refer to a grouping of accounts as an `accountList` unless it’s actually a `List`.
-The word **list** means something specific to programmers_
+The word **list** means something specific to programmers.

 2. Beware of using names which vary in small ways:
-   - _How long does it take to spot the subtle difference between a `XYZControllerForEfficientHandlingOfStrings` in one module and, somewhere a little more distant, `XYZControllerForEfficientStorageOfStrings`?_
+   > How long does it take to spot the subtle difference between a `XYZControllerForEfficientHandlingOfStrings` in one module and, somewhere a little more distant, `XYZControllerForEfficientStorageOfStrings`?